AymeneBahmed/stedule/README.md

 - **Zod:** rich-feature library with a powerful API to validate user input at runtime.
 - **react-hook-form:** client-side validation library for instant user feedback and better UX.
 - **react-to-print:** a specialized React printing library for printing specific UIs components instead of the whole page.
+- **IndexedDB:** browser built-in asynchronous client-side storage for complex data handling.
+- **Dexie.js:** a lightweight IndexedDB wrapper library that provides a simple API to manipulate IndexedDB.

 ### Backend